Christmas is a wonderful time of the year. As the song goes, “it’s the most wonderful time of the year“.

 Take care of your physical body– Eat well, exercise, and get adequate rest.
 It’s more important during a sense of loss.

 Do something for someone else – There are many opportunities during the holidays to help people.
-Helping other people reminds us that loss is universal and that other people are struggling with you.
+Helping other people reminds us loss is universal and other people are struggling with you.
+Plus, something about giving fuels positive emotions.

 Force yourself to participate in social activities – You won’t feel like it, but social support is critical in recovering from loss.
 No one benefits by becoming a recluse.
 In fact, you actually increase the likelihood you will become clinically depressed.